 Am I likely to suffer from altitude sickness on this expedition?

-There are different types of altitude sickness.
 Although our acclimatisation regime ensures that everybody enjoys the best possible chance of getting high on the mountain, altitude related problems can happen.
-The most common of these is acute mountain sickness (AMS).
-Symptoms for this generally include:
+The most common of this is high altitude sickness (AMS – Acute Mountain Sickness).

 What should I do if I start suffering from AMS?